 My specific counselling and psychotherapy qualifications include:

-I have written several papers for peer-reviewed academic jounals, for professional counselling journals, and in addition have written a chapter for a counselling textbook (Mair, D, in Wheeler,S, 2006: Difference and Diversity in Counselling (Palgrave) , as well as editing a book focussing on counselling within higher education ( ed.Mair, 2016: Short-term Counselling in Higher Education: Context, Theory and Practice (Routledge).
+I have written several papers for peer-reviewed academic jounals, for professional counselling journals, as well as chapters for counselling textbooks (Difference and Diversity in Counselling (Palgrave) and The SAGE Handbook of Counselling and Psychotherapy (4th edition)) , as well as editing a book focussing on counselling within higher education (Mair, 2016: Short-term Counselling in Higher Education: Context, Theory and Practice (Routledge).
+I currently have a book in press with SAGE exploring mindfulness and student life.
 I am editor for the BACP journal, 'University and College Counselling'.